ehamiter/GitHubinator/README.md

 If you use [Package Control](http://wbond.net/sublime_packages/package_control), just install it from there.
 If not:

-Clone this repo to your Sublime Text 2 Packages folder:
+Clone this repo to your Sublime Text Packages folder (ST2 example shown below):

     cd ~/"Library/Application Support/Sublime Text 2/Packages/"
     git clone https://github.com/ehamiter/ST2-GitHubinator.git